Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/authorization/contexthandler/_index.md

 ---
 title: Context Handler
 linktitle: Context Handler
-description: The responsibility for the Context Handler is to enrich a decision request from a PEP to PDP.
+description: The responsibility for the Context Handler is to enrich a decision request sent from an PEP so it can be evaluated by PDP.
 tags: [architecture, security]
 ---